mhart/react-server-example/README.md

       ]
     }

-    // Here we're using React to render the whole page, so we just use the
+    // Here we're using React to render the outer body, so we just use the
     // simpler renderToStaticMarkup function, but you could use any templating
     // language (or just a string) for the outer page template var html = React.renderToStaticMarkup(body(null,

       // The actual server-side rendering of our component occurs here, and we
       // pass our data in as `props`.
 This div is the same one that the client
-      // will "render" into on the browser in the script tag below div({id: 'content', dangerouslySetInnerHTML: {
+      // will "render" into on the browser from browser.js div({id: 'content', dangerouslySetInnerHTML: {__html:
-        __html: React.renderToString(App(props))
+        React.renderToString(App(props))
       }}),

+      // The props should match on the client and server, so we stringify them
+      // on the page to be available for access by the code run in browser.js
+      // You could use any var name here as long as it's unique script({dangerouslySetInnerHTML: {__html:
+        'var APP_PROPS = ' + safeStringify(props) + ';'
+      }}),

       // We'll load React from a CDN - you don't have to do this,
       // you can bundle it up or serve it locally if you like script({src: '//fb.me/react-0.13.0.min.js'}),

-      // Then the browser will fetch the browserified bundle, which we serve
+      // Then the browser will fetch and run the browserified bundle consisting
+      // of browser.js and all its dependencies.
-      // from the endpoint further down.
-This exposes our component so it can be
+      // We serve this from the endpoint a few lines down. script({src: '/bundle.js'})
-      // referenced from the next script block script({src: '/bundle.js'}),

-      // This script renders the component in the browser, referencing it from
-      // the browserified bundle, using the same props we used in
-      // renderToString above.
-We could have used a window-level variable, or
-      // even a JSON-typed script tag, but this option is safe from namespacing
-      // and injection issues, and doesn't require parsing script({dangerouslySetInnerHTML: {__html:
-        'var App = React.createFactory(require("./App"));' +
-        'React.render(App(' + safeStringify(props) + '), document.getElementById("content"))'
-      }})
     ))

     // Return the page to the browser